Maurice Golden

 Maurice Charles Golden (born 12 January 1980) is a Scottish Conservative politician.
-He has been a Member of the Scottish Parliament (MSP) for the North East Scotland region since the May 2021 Scottish Parliament election, after having previously been elected in 2016 for West Scotland.
+He served as a Member of the Scottish Parliament (MSP) for the North East Scotland region from 2021 to 2026, having previously been elected in 2016 for West Scotland.

 Golden was the Shadow Cabinet Secretary for Economy, Fair Work and Culture until May 2021.
-Golden was also previously Chief Whip and Business Manager.
+He was also previously Chief Whip and Business Manager.

 Early life and education

 Golden attended Gowriehill Primary School, the High School of Dundee and the University of Dundee from 1997 until 2001, and graduated with an MA (Honours) degree in Economics before going on to complete an MPhil in urban and cultural history and an LLM in Environmental Law.
 In 2010, Golden received qualification from the Chartered Institution of Wastes Management.

 Golden has experience in the waste and energy sectors, previously working for Ofgem and Consumer Focus as well as with Local Authorities advising on kerbside collections.
 He led the Circular Economy Programme for Zero Waste Scotland after 2011.